 MC-OOK ‘On’ symbol for 20 MHz WUR waveform can be generated according to 32.2.3.1 (WUR PPDU waveform generation for WUR-Sync field and high rate WUR-Data field) or 32.2.3.2 (WUR PPDU waveform generation for low rate WUR-Data field) depending on WUR_DATARATE.
-The 40 MHz or 80 MHz FDMA WUR PPDU can be generated by multiplexing multiple 20 MHz WUR waveforms in the corresponding channel as shown in Figure 32-8 (An Example of a WUR-Data field signal generator for the FDMA transmission).
+The 40 MHz, 80 MHz, or 160 MHz (#255) FDMA WUR PPDU can be generated by multiplexing multiple 20 MHz WUR waveforms in the corresponding channel as shown in Figure 32-8 (An Example of a WUR-Data field signal generator for the FDMA transmission).